ShopBotTools/G-Code-To-Geometry/README.md

 Generated API documentation can be found [here](http://shopbottools.github.io/G-Code-To-Geometry/).

+If you want to use it in node.js, add manually the file in the package folders into your node_modules folder.
+It is not yet updated in npm but will be soon.

+Webpack is used for converting the package in a browser version.
+If you want to use it in a browser, include ``gcodetogeometry.js`` located in the ``browser`` folder.

 ## List of supported commands:

 This software supports the following commands with the following parameters